RikamPalkar/graphql-dotnet-react-from-zero-to-production/README.md

-markdown# GraphQL with .NET & React — From Zero to Production
+# GraphQL with .NET & React — From Zero to Production

-> A complete, full-stack GraphQL reference implementation in .NET 8 & React —
+> A complete, full-stack GraphQL reference implementation in .NET 8 & React
 > built feature by feature, concept by concept, from first query to JWT-secured
 > production patterns.